San Juan doesn't perform for you. It hands you a plastic cup of rum, points at the plaza, and trusts you to keep up.

 Condado — The Rainbow Corridor

 Ashford Avenue is the spine.
-Between Vendig and Magdalena streets, this is San Juan's primary LGBTQ+ hotel, nightlife, and social strip — rainbow flags, queer-friendly storefronts, and the highest concentration of openly gay foot traffic on the island.
+Between Vendig and Magdalena streets, this is San Juan's primary LGBTQ+ hotel, nightlife, and social strip — rainbow flags, welcoming storefronts, and the highest concentration of openly gay foot traffic on the island.
 La Concha Renaissance Resort sits at its center, and the beach is a two-minute walk from any point along the avenue.
 This is where most visitors start, and for good reason: it's safe, visible, walkable, and unapologetically queer.
 The comparison to South Beach isn't wrong, but Condado is smaller, more personal, and you can get from one end to the other without a cab.

 Santurce — The Real Thing